 The use of personas is fairly commonplace today.
-Most marketing and sales teams have worked out the general representations of the potential types of buyers their business is trying to attract with content, or bring into their fold as a customer.
-However, just about all personas I have seen do not have the one characteristic about why the customer buys.
+Most marketing and sales teams have worked out the general representations of the potential types of buyers their business is trying to attract.
+However, just about all personas I have seen do not have the one characteristic that is about why the customer buys.

 As a general definition we can say that personas are a fairly generalised representation of your typical customer.
 They are fictional but are often based on a customer you know, and the better ones are founded on customer research, including interviews and/or surveys.
 Some businesses have just a handful of personas, and one business I know has 19.
 Newscorp lists 24 personas of their “audience” on their website – and if you are an advertiser, they can show exactly how to reach your particular customer.